Orientation Dependent Functions edit page

 plotSection(SO3F)

-The plot tells us for which Euler angles the the resulting rotational angle is large and for which Euler angles it is low.
+The plot tells us for which Euler angles the resulting rotational angle is large and for which Euler angles it is low.
 The plot of this "angle function" SO3F becomes trivial if represented in an axis angle sections

 plotSection(SO3F,'axisAngle','upper')